splunk/public-o11y-docs/gdi/monitors-hosts/filesystems.rst

       - ``fsTypes``
       - no
       - ``list of strings``
-      - The filesystem types to include/exclude.
+      - The filesystem types to include.
 This is an :ref:`overridable set <filtering-smart-agent>` If this is not set, the default value is the set of all **non-logical/virtual filesystems** on the system.
 On Linux